 How to learn grant writing

 You’re in the right place!
-We invite you to learn our tried and true grant writing methods by checking out our program, the Grant Writing Unicorn Collective.
+We invite you to learn our tried and true grant writing methods by checking out our program, the Global Grant Writers Collective.
 If you want to just get a taste before diving into the course, you can also listen to the audiobook our founder, Meredith Noble, wrote.
 Check out How to Write a Grant: Become a Grant Writing Unicorn here.
 Feel free to listen to the audiobook for free or order a physical copy.

 Now, for the other important definition: fundraising.